What is a Law Firm in Transition?

 Because law firms consist of a collection of individual lawyers (with virtually each lawyer having an opinion he or she is ready to express), law firms are living and breathing souls that constantly evolve and change.
 Change can be good.
 But some changes or patterns signal that a law firm is facing transition.
 And that kind of change can present challenges that are best addressed early if the firm's evolution is to continue positively.

 Recognizing the signs of transition is critically important to the longevity of a firm.
 By recognizing these signs, a firm can design a solution that decisively fixes what ails it.
-As is often suggested in another context, the first step to dealing with a problem is to acknowledge its existence.
+As is often suggested in another context, the first step to dealing with a problem is to acknowledge its existence.

 The early indicators of transition are varied, and law firm transition can come in all shapes and sizes, but the most common warning signs are:

-1. Fixed costs per lawyer are consistently increasing.
+- Fixed costs per lawyer are consistently increasing.
 When fixed costs per lawyer increase year after year, it is a sign that your overhead is either out of whack or becoming so.
 The trend cannot continue and needs to be addressed or you will spend your firm out of business.

-2. Production declines are addressed by raising billing rates.
+- Production declines are addressed by raising billing rates.
 If your firm has a budget target only met by raising billing rates in order to offset a decline in production, you either did not pass Economics 101 or you were an art major.
 There is a ceiling, and any benefit to the firm will be short lived.

-3. Turnover is increasing.
+- Turnover is increasing.
 If you keep losing people, something is amiss.
 Not only does a loss of people increase your fixed costs per lawyer; departures can oftentimes be based on a perception in the rank-and-file that all is not well.
 And perception can equal reality.

-4. Interest from quality laterals and law students has waned.
+- Interest from quality laterals and law students has waned.
 If you are good, people want to join you.
 If you are not, most talent will take a pass.
 The market for talent can be fierce and how you fare in that market can speak volumes on how your firm is perceived by those that have the choice on where they want to work.
 If the outside does not want in, the inside may soon want out.

-5. Your metrics show a year over year flatness or downward trend.
+- Your metrics show a year over year flatness or downward trend.
 Flat or downward metrics excite no one and place your institution at risk.
 Your best and brightest may be placated for a while by financial engineering, but pulling on levers in an out of ordinary way is not sustainable

-6. The law or the marketplace is migrating away from your substantive and financial strength.
+- The law or the marketplace is migrating away from your substantive and financial strength.
 Neither our law nor our economy is static - it is ever changing.
 Most lawyers are able to keep up with the changes and adapt as they occur.
 But sometimes the changes are so dramatic (e.g. tort reform or real estate collapse) that what once was a lucrative practice is no longer so solid.

-7. The work you do and do well is subject to greater competition.
+- The work you do and do well is subject to greater competition.
 If the sweet spot of your practice has held you in good stead over the years, no doubt it has been noticed.
 While competition generally is good and you would not have been a success had you not been willing to compete, excessive competition drives down rates, reduces market share and can place stress on the economics of your practice.
 Worse yet, sometimes competition over time causes a specialty to become commoditized.

-8. A more efficient legal practice requires fewer people.
+- A more efficient legal practice requires fewer people.
 How can that be bad you ask?
 At first blush, having to employ fewer people to deliver excellent legal work to your clients is a good thing.
 Yet if your firm's infrastructure is built on a business model that assumes a certain number of people billing 2,000 hours a year, the disappearance of those timekeepers can strain your economics.

-9. Energy has been lost and the firm is stagnating.
+- Energy has been lost and the firm is stagnating.
 An energized firm is one in which attorneys revel in successes, and new business breeds more success and business.
 Unfortunately, many firms can't keep up that pace, and begin to experience a slowdown in energy.
 A firm in malaise does not correct itself - it needs a kick-start.

-10. Your firm is aging.
+- Your firm is aging.
 Age catches up with all of us.
 Law firms are no exception.
 The well-managed firm continually replenishes its ranks with young and vibrant attorneys in order to avoid the advent of age.
 Easier said than done; but the need to reposition due to the march of time is common.

-11. Your firm has more empty offices than usual or planned.
+- Your firm has more empty offices than usual or planned.
 Simply put, if you have too much office space, see if this sounds familiar; your lease costs cause overhead-percentage-of-revenue to mushroom.
 Empty offices depress your attorneys and send the wrong message to your clients when they venture into your hallways.
 Excess space saps the energy of your firm.
 See Number 9 above.

-12. Growth has slowed.
+- Growth has slowed.
 Or stopped.
 The nice thing about growth is that it suggests vibrancy.
 When growth slows or stops, that vibrancy is gone or barely noticeable.
 Additionally, growth creates higher fixed costs that don't go away once the growth stops.
 In many firms, growth offsets the fact-of-life impact of lawyer turnover.
 But when growth stops a firm can find itself shrinking.
 Try hiring good laterals when your firm is shrinking.
 It is not easy.

-13. Financial metrics are trending downward.
+- Financial metrics are trending downward.
 If a year-to-year comparison of the firm's metrics reveals a decline, your partners, associates and lateral candidates will notice.
 If your metrics don't compare well with those of competitors, it will be noticed internally and externally.
 A decline in metrics is the scent that attracts vultures.

-14. Firm performance is uneven.
+- Firm performance is uneven.
 It is inevitable that practice group performance will be cyclical.
 It is also a fact that some offices will be stronger than others.
 But if uneven performance among practice groups or offices is noticeable and has stayed that way for a while, "one for all and all for one" is forgotten (if it ever had any vitality), and the risk of fraying around the edges increases.

 Although not a comprehensive list of indicia of transition, if one or more of these signs sound familiar, careful attention is in order.
 Your law firm may already be wrestling with the challenges of transition.